Meet Our Fixing Hero Who Teaches Tinkering

 Through running Tinkering School, Tulley has had a rare insight into the way kids learn and behave when trusted and empowered.
 Through this he has become an advocate for a more explorative style of learning.
 Tulley has given two extremely popular TED talks, including "5 Dangerous Things You Should Let Your Kids Do".
 He's even started his own school called Brightworks, which aims to reimagine education and provide a more hands-on, project-based learning experience.

-Want to learn more about how hands-on activities like fixing can teach you valuable life skills?
-Check out our blog.
+Check out our blog post if you want to learn more about how hands-on activities like fixing can teach you valuable life skills.